pykeen/kgem-software-review/README.md

 > **Warning**
+> <strong>This manuscript is not yet publicly available</strong>
-> μKG: A Library for Multi-source Knowledge Graph Embeddings and Applications (<strong>manuscript is not yet publicly available</strong>)
+> <br />μKG: A Library for Multi-source Knowledge Graph Embeddings and Applications
 > <br />Xindi Luo, Zequn Sun, Wei Hu
 > <br />*ISWC*, 2022